jaketae/jaketae.github.io/_posts/2020-06-12-gibbs-sampling.md

 p(x_1, x_2, x_3, \cdots, x_n)
 $$

 Turns out that the Gibbs sampler is a more specific version of the Metropolis-Hastings algorithm.
-We can ony use the Gibbs sampler in a restricted context: namely, that we have access to conditional probability distributions.
+We can only use the Gibbs sampler in a restricted context: namely, that we have access to conditional probability distributions.

 $$
 p(x_1 \vert x_2, x_3, \cdots, x_n) \\